Pumpkins Seed Scoops Of Party Snacks

 Preheat oven to 350 degrees F. Mix all ingredients to thoroughly coat and combine.
 Spread out evenly onto a rimmed cookie sheet and roast in oven for 12 to 15 minutes.
 Remove from baking pan and let cool.
 May store the cooked pumpkin seeds in an airtight container for about one week.

-This simple cooking method really brings out the natural flavors.
-To spice things up a little try adding garlic, cumin and/or chili powder ( 1/4 to 1/2 teaspoon each ) to suit.
-Although available at stores year round, these home made seasonal snacks are sure to be a crowd favorite at your bar for the holidays.
+The simple cooking method outlined above really brings out the natural flavors.
+However, to spice things up a little try adding some garlic, cumin and / or chili powder (1/4 to 1/2 teaspoon each) to suit.
+Although available at stores year round, these home made seasonal snacks are sure to be a crowd favorite at your bar for the autumn holidays.